Dabz/ccloudexporter/README.md

 # Prometheus exporter for Confluent Cloud Metrics API

-* A simple prometheus exporter that can be used to extract metrics from [Confluent Cloud Metric API](https://docs.confluent.io/current/cloud/metrics-api.html).
+A simple prometheus exporter that can be used to extract metrics from [Confluent Cloud Metric API](https://docs.confluent.io/current/cloud/metrics-api.html).
-* By default, the exporter will be exposing the metrics on [port 2112](http://localhost:2112)
+By default, the exporter will be exposing the metrics on [port 2112](http://localhost:2112).
-* To use the exporter, the following environment variables need to be specified: `CCLOUD_API_KEY` and `CCLOUD_API_SECRET`.
+To use the exporter, the following environment variables need to be specified:

-    * The API Key and Secret created with `ccloud api-key create --resource cloud`.
+* `CCLOUD_API_KEY`: The API Key created with `ccloud api-key create --resource cloud`
-    * These environment variables will be used to invoke the `https://api.telemetry.confluent.cloud` endpoint.
+* `CCLOUD_API_SECRET`: The API Key Secret created with `ccloud api-key create --resource cloud`

-    * Place those variables into `./ccloud_exporter.env`
+`CCLOUD_API_KEY` and `CCLOUD_API_SECRET` environment variables will be used to invoke the https://api.telemetry.confluent.cloud endpoint.

 ## Usage